sitnikovik/sittuccine/README.md

 # Sittuccine Theme

 Sittuccine Theme is a custom dark theme for Visual Studio Code, designed to provide a comfortable and visually appealing coding experience.
-The theme made with love for the best developers who needs the best code highlighting and readability.
+The theme **made with love** for the **best developers** who needs the best code highlighting and readability.

+## ⭐️ Star on GitHub

+If you like this theme, please consider giving it a star on [GitHub](https://github.com/sitnikovik/sittuccine-vscode-theme)!
+Your support is greatly appreciated and helps me to keep improving the theme.

 ## Features